Hope Center operates the following programs:

 In 2018, over 1,384 individuals benefited from this program.

-Outreach Nurse:
+Outreach Nurse

 Hope Center collaborated with St. Joseph Medical Clinic to have a registered nurse available to our guests.
 The nurse visits the Day Center to offer help with blood pressure checks and general medical questions.
 The nurse assesses the physical, emotional and when appropriate, the spiritual needs of our clients.